SerguioL/SerguioL/README.md

  I also enjoy working in both the frontend and backend development

- You can contact me at serguio.l.landa@gmail.com or connect with me on Linkedin at https://www.linkedin.com/in/serguio-landa/
+ You can contact me at serguio.l.landa@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/serguio-landa/

 ![Serguio's GitHub stats](https://github-readme-stats.vercel.app/api?username=SerguioL&show_icons=true&theme=darcula)